Closing down your practice

-- check the identity of the proposed buyer;
+- check the identity of the proposed buyer

-- obtain confirmation in writing from the professional body of the buyer that the buyer is entitled to practise and is not subject to any condition or other restriction which would preclude that person running a practice;
+- obtain confirmation in writing from the professional body of the buyer that the buyer is entitled to practise and is not subject to any condition or other restriction which would preclude that person running a practice

-New firm not regulated by SRA
+New firm not regulated by us

-- the status of the new firm and the regulator responsible for it;
+- the status of the new firm and the regulator responsible

 You are not expected to explain the differences in any detail, but to flag them up to the client so the clients can make further enquiries or seek their own advice if they wish to do so.